Confetti on the steps outside Leeds Civic Hall

 Otherwise, switching it up and having a sparkler shot in the evening is a great way to make up for not having confetti during the day.

-• Flutter Darlings – I LOVE this website as you can pick and mix your own colours.
+• Flutter Darlings – I LOVE this website as you can pick and mix your own biodegradable confetti colours.
 Send me a message for a discount code!

-• Proper Confetti – They have loads of pre-mixed colour schemes to choose from
+• Proper Confetti – They have loads of pre-mixed bright colour schemes to choose from.

-• Your Confetti – They have heart-shaped paper too!
+• Your Confetti – They have heart-shaped confetti, too!
 Pop me a message for a discount code!

-• Make your own – Honestly, this would take forever and you’ll probably regret starting but if you’re super keen you can dry your own petals or cut out your own paper circles!
+Or – make your own.
+Honestly, this would take forever and you’ll probably regret starting but if you’re super keen you can dry your own flower petal confetti or cut out your own.

 I hope that this advice has been helpful.
 Now you’ll know exactly how to get those awesome confetti photos at your wedding!
 You can find more helpful blog posts in my planning and inspiration section!

-Little girl with pink confetti on her hands and on the floor
+Little girl with pink petal confetti on her hands and on the floor

 Confetti run outside Middletons Hotel in York